 We asked fellow Dream Abroad members what they would do differently if they were just starting out on their adventures now.
-Dalal just finished studying abroad at FSU (Florida State University).
-She earned her Master’s of Science from Florida State University’s College of Education.
+Dalal recently finished studying abroad at FSU (Florida State University).
+She earned her Master’s of Science from their College of Education.

 After studying in Tallahassee, Florida, here are five things that I know now:

 During my journey as a graduate studying abroad at FSU, I downloaded several phone apps that helped in getting around.
 I downloaded Uber, a really useful app which will help you access your location directly from your smartphone.

 I found Kayak another extremely helpful app.
 Kayak is an app and website which functions as a search engine, comparing the prices across several travel companies for flights, hotels, and even renting cars.

 Finding Halal Food Around Town

 As a Muslim, I only eat poultry and meat/lamb that are halal which means that it is slaughtered according to the Islamic Sharia.
 Back in Tallahassee, it was really difficult to locate places that sold halal food and I was limited to only four restaurants, tops.
 So, whenever I wanted to cook something at home, I would order my meat from Midamar Halal.
 It sells all kinds of halal food including pizza, frankfurters, steaks, ribs, chicken, beef, and turkey.
 Their high-quality food comes frozen, in great quality, and shipped to my apartment complex.

 Zabinah app also assisted me in locating restaurants that sold halal food.
 This offered a list of suitable restaurants nearby.
 What makes this app so great is that it offers reasons why a restaurant is on the halal list.
 For example, one restaurant is halal because its owners are Muslims.
 Other places may be on the halal list just because of verbal assurance from staff or the halal sign in the diner.
 The app also offers several cuisines from which the user can choose.